sgravrock/css-url-embed/README.md

 Default: `true`

-Will the script terminate if the file referenced by the URL is missing or the request to get it failed?
+Will the script terminate if the file referenced by the URL is missing.

-When set to `false` a warning will be produced for each missing file or failed request.
+When set to `false` a warning will be produced for each missing file or.

 #### skipUrlsLargerThan